-Graph, analyze, and creatively interpret Hudson River watershed data for a public audience.
-Your goal is to present a compelling data-based story or message that accurately describes a finding from local scientists.
+Students must graph, analyze, and creatively interpret Hudson River watershed data for a public audience.
+The goal is to present a compelling data-based story or message that accurately describes a finding from local scientists.

-You may create a graphic, story, play, song, or other product—your imagination is the limit!
-Just make sure your creation accurately summarizes and portrays the trends from the data.
+Students may create a graphic, story, play, song, or other product—your imagination is the limit!
+Just make sure projects accurately summarizes and portrays the trends from the data.

 For a comprehensive look at the Hudson Data Jam, download our PDF Guidebook.